ed-eka/A-Reactor-Reborn/README.md

 A:  Well, this title is my personal title that I use on my own personal version of the project.
 Yes, I took the inspiration from Final Fantasy XIV Online

+Q:  Where do you upload the assets?

+A:  I upload the assets to a separate cloud account that I manage

 Q:  Any place where we can contact you?

 A:  You can contact me via e-mail at ed.bleep@gmail.com